gsmedley213/gsmedley213/README.md

 1. **Content Extraction**
    [`content-extractor`](https://github.com/gsmedley213/content-extractor)
-   Extracts content from Project Gutenberg HTML and saves a new HTML file with elements marked to associate them with extracted content.
+   Extracts content from a Project Gutenberg HTML eBook and saves a new HTML file with elements marked to associate them with extracted content.

 3. **LLM Annotation**
    [`llm-annotate`](https://github.com/gsmedley213/llm-annotate)